hetida/hetida-designer/docs/custom_python_dependencies.md

 # Adding custom Python dependencies

-The hetida designer runtime is equipped with a good selection of standard Python libraries from the Python Data Science Stack like numpy, pandas, scikit-learn, scipy or tensorflow and more.
+The hetida designer runtime is equipped with a good selection of standard Python libraries from the Python Data Science Stack like numpy, pandas, scikit-learn or scipy and more.

 While these may be sufficient for many use cases it is often necessary to use more and specialised libraries.